 God will give us the tools necessary for sharing

 • Courage: There are so many verses in the Bible that remind us of what God has done in our life.
 He has given us a spirit of strength and courage so that we need not be afraid.
 David, a man after God’s own heart, confirms this, “…Be strong and courageous, and act; do not fear nor be dismayed, for the LORD God, my God is with you.
 He will not fail you nor forsake you…” God will give us everything we need so that we can serve Him.
-As we read the Bible and fill our mind with what is true; especially concerning our God, we will grow in our confidence.
+As we read the Bible and fill our minds with what is true; especially concerning our God, we will grow in our confidence.
+A good reminder is in 1 Corinthians 15:58,

 • Words: As an introvert, I understand how difficult it can be to get the right words and then make them sound smooth, elegant, and persuasive, while not being too pushy.
 But thankfully God knows that we are indeed weak, finite beings so He mercifully gives us grace.
 Once again we find solace in the words of Paul in 1 Corinthian 2:1-2 “…I did not come with superiority of speech or of wisdom, proclaiming to you the testimony of God.
 For I [Paul] determined to know nothing among you except Jesus Christ, and Him crucified.”
 So even in our stuttering and stumbling over words, God uses them to change the hearts of those who hear.
 Moses is another great example.
 I encourage you to read all of Exodus 4; it is a great reminder of the power of our God.